lanleonhart/Battletech-GN-Wars/CustomBundle/CustomAmmoCategories/README.txt

 						         VTOL is still vehicle, mech in air mech mode is still mech.
   "MinMissRadius": 5,
   "MaxMissRadius": 15,
                         - min and max radius.
-Used only in ground attack and indirect attack.
-Additive for ammo/mode/weapon If MinMissRadius less than target radius (for mechs in chassis definition, for vehicles and turrets 5) radius value will be used.
+Used ground attack, indirect attack and if weapon have effective MissInCircle true.
+Additive for ammo/mode/weapon
+						  If MinMissRadius less than target radius (for mechs in chassis definition, for vehicles and turrets 5) radius value will be used.
 						  If MaxMissRadius less or equal than MinMissRadius value MinMissRadius * 3 will be used. actual scatter radius = ((MaxMissRadius - MinMissRadius) * (hitRoll - toHitChance) / (1 - toHitChance) + MinMissRadius)
+  "MissInCircle": false, - explicitly force MinMissRadius/MaxMissRadius miss position calculation regardless weapon type and indirect status
-  "evasivePipsMods": {  - list of modifiers for values by current evasive pips count.
+						   can be set for weapon, mode and ammo.
+Mode have priority, than ammo, than weapon.
+Default NotSet "evasivePipsMods": {  - list of modifiers for values by current evasive pips count.
 Additive per weapon/ammo/mode.
                           Overall formula value = [base value] * ([evasive pips count]^[mod value]).
 Example base damage = 35, evasive pips count = 7, mod value = -1
                           damage = 35 * (7^-1) = 35 * 0.142857(142857) = 5.